shubhsharma946/DATA-STRUCTURES-ALGORITHMS/Data-Structures-and-Algorithms/README.md

 # DataStructures and Algorithms in C/C++

-This code is written by Amit Bansal while learning Data structures and algorithms.
+This code is written by Shubh Sharma while learning Data structures and algorithms.
 References GFG, NPTEL, CLRS.

 This repository contains: